lydell/js-tokens/README.md

 The first `{}/a/g` is a division, while the second `{}/a/g` is an empty block followed by a regex.
 Both are preceded by a colon with a `case` on the same line, and it does not seem like you can distinguish between the two without implementing a parser.

-Labeled statements are simlarly difficult, since they are so similar to object literals:
+Labeled statements are similarly difficult, since they are so similar to object literals:

 <!-- prettier-ignore -->
 ```js